 - Population: 2.24 million

-Application Deadlines: Applications will be accepted starting December 15.
-This program has a first priority deadline of January 29.
+Application Deadlines: Applications will be accepted starting December 14.
 The final deadline to apply is February 15.
 Emory College Study Abroad encourages students to submit their applications as early as possible, as some programs reach capacity by the end of January.

 Instructor: Michelle Lampl, PhD, MD